Summer Research Program Fact Sheet

-Students interested in participating in the Summer Research Program must apply online between December 1, 2022 - February 2, 2023.
-Applicants will be notified of acceptance status by Spring Break.
+Students interested in participating in the Summer Research Program must apply online between December 5, 2024 - February 6, 2025.
+Applicants will be notified of acceptance status by mid March.

 The Pritzker Steering Committee funds feasible student research projects in which the students test a well-defined and scientifically rigorous hypothesis.
 Research proposals may be rejected or require substantial revision prior to acceptance.
 Students should access the Scholarly Opportunities Guide to look for interested faculty mentors.

-The objectives of the spring research elective are as follows:
+The objectives of the spring research prep are as follows:

 This requirement translates into a MINIMUM of:

-The Summer Research Program has several major external funding sources: The National Institute on Aging (NIA); the Minority Summer Research Grant from the National Heart, Lung, and Blood Institute (NHLBI); The National Cancer Institute (NCI), the Burroughs Wellcome Fellowship, and the Pritzker School of Medicine.
+The Summer Research Program has several major external funding sources: The National Institute on Aging (NIA); the Minority Summer Research Grant from the National Heart, Lung, and Blood Institute (NHLBI); The National Cancer Institute (NCI), the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK),the Center for Healthcare Delivery Science and Innovation (HDSI) at UCM, the Bucksbaum-Siegler Institute for Clinical Excellence at UChicago, and the Pritzker School of Medicine.

 Depending on funds available, funding source, and time students allocate, stipends for non-mission related projects may be lower than funded NIH mission related projects.